sd3ph/sd3ph.github.io/README.md

 *   **PhD** on Numerical Studies on the Dynamics of Soft Matter Systems (S. N. Bose National Centre for Basic Sciences, 2018).
 *   **5+ Years of Post-PhD Research Experience** in Interdisciplinary Physics, at IMSc (2018-2020), ICTS-TIFR (2021-23) and NCBS-TIFR (2024)
-*   **Academic Recognition:** International publications: 12 (9 published, 3 in progress), h-index: 5, i10-index: 3, Includes Paper as Corresponding Author: 8/12, in journals like *Physical Review E (Letters)* and *Europhysics Letters*.
+*   **Academic Leaderboard:** International publications: 12 (9 published, 3 in progress), h-index: 5, i10-index: 3, Includes Paper as Corresponding Author: 8/12, in journals like *Physical Review E (Letters)* and *Europhysics Letters*
 ---

 ## 🔬 Research Interests & Competencies